 - Bottom left, inside the white square, the stacking value (SV).
-It is usually 0 (unless the leader also represents other forces or supporting elements) - Bottom mid-left, above the icon, the Attack Bonus, usually a value between 0 and 3, which is benefitting troops under is command when attacking - Bottom mid-right, above the ☐ icon, the Defense Bonus, usually a value between 0 and 3, , which is benefitting troops under is command when attacking - Bottom right, the Movement potential in points, known as Movement Points (MP).
+It is usually 0 (unless the leader also represents other forces or supporting elements) - Bottom mid-left center, over the icon, the Attack Bonus, usually a value between 0 and 3, which is benefitting troops under is command when attacking - Bottom mid-right center, over the licon, the Defense Bonus, usually a value between 0 and 3, , which is benefitting troops under is command when attacking - Bottom right, the Movement potential in points, known as Movement Points (MP).